 Dime will maintain beneficial ownership information in its system of record.
 We maintain strict privacy policies and procedures.
 Any client information, including beneficial ownership information, will not be shared.

-Will the information I provide for beneficial ownership be used for marketing to prospects that do not already have a relationship with Dime Community Bank?
+Will the information I provide for beneficial ownership be used for marketing to prospects without a Dime Community Bank relationship?

 No. This information will not be used for marketing or prospecting purposes.